 The permittee shall employ efficient feed management and feeding strategies that limit feed input to the minimum amount reasonably necessary to achieve production goals and sustain targeted rates of aquatic animal growth.
 These strategies must minimize the accumulation of uneaten food beneath the pens through the use of active feed monitoring and management practices.
-The permittee shall maintain a real-time monitoring system designed to detect uneaten feed passing through the net pens.
+The permittee shall maintain a real-time monitoring system designed to track the rate of feed consumption and detect uneaten feed passing through the net pens.
 Such systems include, but are not limited to, acoustic sonar detection or video cameras.
 There shall not be any significant accumulation of unconsumed feed on the sea floor beneath or adjacent to net pens.